 Transport pictograms must have minimum dimensions of 100mm by 100mm, with exceptions for smaller pictograms on very small packaging and gas cylinders.

-Transport pictograms have symbol on upper half of label.
-The pictograms should be affixed to a background of contrasting colour.
+Transport pictograms have symbols on the upper half of the label.
+The pictograms should be affixed to a background of contrasting colours.

 Pictograms prescribed by the GHS, but not the transport pictograms, should have a black symbol on white background with a red frame sufficiently wide enough to be clearly visible.